mesonbuild/meson-python/docs/reference/config-settings.rst

 .. option:: builddir

+   By default ``meson-python`` uses a temporary builds directory.
-   Selects the Meson_ build directory to use.
-If the directory already exists, it will be re-used, if it does not exists, it will be created.
-This lets you avoid rebuilding the whole project from scratch when developing.
-It is also useful if you want to configure the build yourself.
+   This settings allows to select the Meson build directory and prevents it to be deleted when ``meson-python`` terminates.
+If the directory does not exists, it will be created.
+If the directory exists and contains a valid Meson build directory setup, the project will be reconfigured using ``meson setup --reconfigure``.

-   .. admonition:: Use at your own risk
-      :class: warning

-      Re-using a build directory that was not configured by ``meson-python`` can cause issues, so use at your own risk.
-We cannot fully support this use-case, but will try to fix issues where possible and reasonably viable.

-      Passing this option with a non-existent build directory, letting ``meson-python`` configure it, and then passing it again on subsequent builds, is perfectly fine.
-Just be sure to delete the build directory after changing the ``meson-python`` version, as that might cause issues.
+   The same build directory can be used by subsequent invocations of ``meson-python``.
+This avoids having to rebuild the whole project when testing changes during development.

 .. option:: dist-args